SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Tools/SLNetClientTest_tool/SLNetClientTest_tool_diagnostic_procedures/Requesting_QAction_metrics.md

 # Requesting QAction metrics

-From DataMiner 7.5.3 onwards, you can request the following QAction metrics, either at the end of a QAction or on demand:
+You can request the following QAction metrics, either at the end of a QAction or on demand:

 - CPU usage
 - Number of SLProtocol iterations